-When Your Child Becomes Ill while in our program:
+When Your Child Becomes Ill while in our Program:

 During the enrollment process you are required to fill out an Emergency Information Form.
-This form provides us with contact information of those that you permit to pick up your child from school.
-In the event of illness we will attempt to reach the parents first and foremost.
+This form provides us with contact information for those that you permit to pick up your child from school.
+In the event of illness, we will attempt to reach the parents first and foremost.
 If that is not possible emergency contacts will be called.
 We do expect that an adult from the emergency contact makes every effort to pick up an ill child immediately upon notification.

-Cuesta College Students, Staff and Faculty: If we cannot reach you or someone on your emergency list we may contact campus public safety to find you in your class or expected location on campus.
+Cuesta College Students, Staff and Faculty: If we cannot reach you or someone on your emergency list, we may contact campus public safety to find you in your class or expected location on campus.

 In the event of allergy related symptoms, a letter from a medical professional is required.
 The note must state the specific allergies that a child has, what symptoms to expect and when, and how long the reaction is expected to last.
 At that point we will look for changes in "baseline".
-At that point we will observe to see if the child presents with symptoms that do not align with the medical evaluation information or do not present as usual.
+We will observe to see if the child presents symptoms that do not align with the medical evaluation information or do not present as usual.

 Example of a note:

 Child A has been diagnosed with seasonal allergies that can present with runny nose and itchy eyes.
 Most symptoms will occur during or after outside play.
 Symptoms are expected to last through the entirety of the spring season.

 Child A is on _______________ (daily medication) to alleviate symptoms.